 One of the key parts of your kit in kart racing is definitely a good pair of boots.
-But how are you supposed to know which boots are the absolute best of the best?
-There are just so many brands and types out there, after all!
-I’ll demystify this for you through the course of the article.
+But with so many options out there, it can be hard to know which are the best ones for you.
+That’s why it helps to check out a list of the best karting boots on the market.

 - Sparco Superleggera KB-10 Karting Shoes

 - Sparco Omega KB-6 Karting Shoes

 Below, we go into more detail about each of these karting shoes so that you can decide which are best for you.
 But first, let’s discuss all the things you should consider when buying a pair of go-karting shoes.

 In my experience, the best brands out there without a shadow of a doubt are OMP, Sparco and Alpinestars.
 At some time or other I’ve had gear from these manufacturers and they haven’t let me down.